Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-build-with-axiasolar.md

 Substrate is the underlying framework on which AXIASolar itself is built.
 It is a toolset for blockchain innovators that provides the necessary building blocks for constructing a chain.
 It includes a library of modular plug-ins from which you can compose your chain logic and allows you to write your own pallets to use or publish to the community.

-The best way to get started with Substrate is to explore the [Substrate Knowledge Base](https://substrate.dev/docs/en/), an online resource built and maintained by Parity Technologies.
+The best way to get started with Substrate is to explore the [Substrate Knowledge Base](https://substrate.dev/docs/en/), an online resource built and maintained by Axia Technologies.

 We recommend that you poke around in there to become familiar with the common patterns.
 Once you have a solid understanding, you can challenge yourself by progressing through the Substratekitties workshop then advancing to the TCR Dappchain tutorial or one of the others.